DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 console.log(q); // true
 ```

-###### References
+**References:**

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment
 - https://ponyfoo.com/articles/es6-destructuring-in-depth

 [[↑] Back to top](#js-questions)

-### ES6 Template Literals offer a lot of flexibility in generating strings, can you give an example?
+### 50. ES6 Template Literals offer a lot of flexibility in generating strings, can you give an example?

 TODO

 [[↑] Back to top](#js-questions)

-### Can you give an example of a curry function and why this syntax offers an advantage?
+### 51. Can you give an example of a curry function and why this syntax offers an advantage?

 Currying is a pattern where a function with more than one parameter is broken into multiple functions that, when called in series, will accumulate all of the required parameters one at a time.
 This technique can be useful for making code written in a functional style easier to read and compose.
 It's important to note that for a function to be curried, it needs to start out as one function, then broken out into a sequence of functions that each accepts one parameter.